 As the number of on-site and remote collaborators continues to increase, the demands on the DIII-D National Program's computational infrastructure become more severe.
-The Director of the DIII-D Program recognized the increased importance of computers in carrying out the DIII-D mission and has focused resources to satisfy this increasing demand.
-Work has concentrated on both hardware and software improvements to increase the DIII-D data analysis throughput and data retrieval rate [1,2,3].
+The Director of the DIII-D Program recognized the increased importance of computers in carrying out the DIII-D mission and in September 1997 formed the Data Analysis Applications Group whose mission is to increase the DIII-D data analysis throughput and data retrieval rate.
+This status report presents the results of work performed, in concert with the Computer Systems Group, over the past three years [1,2,3] and includes the long-term plan, summarizes progress to date, and outlines near term work.
 The underlying philosophy behind these development efforts is uniformity, both in terms of the look and feel of graphical user interfaces, in terms of access methods to analyzed datasets, and access to existing computer power.
-This paper presents the long-term plan, summarizes progress to date, and outlines near term work.

 Figure 1 illustrates the flow of data at the DIII-D National Fusion Facility.
-In the lower left-hand side of Fig. 1 the raw data from DIII-D is acquired and stored in PTDATA (Section 2).
+In the lower lefthand side of Fig. 1 the raw data from DIII-D is acquired and stored in PTDATA (Section 2).
 As soon as the data is available the automatic between pulse analysis begins on dedicated Unix systems and on the multi-processor Linux cluster (Section 7).
 This analyzed data is stored either in MDSplus (Section 3) or in the DIII-D relational database D3DRDB (Section 4).
 The onsite user enters the diagram from the top right and has access to all data from the LSF Unix cluster (Section 7).
 The remote user (Section 8) has access either to the DIII-D data directly via the Internet or by first login into the DIII-D LSF Unix cluster.